fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 $ docker-compose run --rm web poetry run alembic init migrations
 ```

 You’ll notice there's a new file, `env.py` inside a new `migrations` folder.

-## TODO: Continue here...
+There's also a new file called `alembic.ini` in the root folder.

 We need to tell `alembic` three things.